Housing quality and health outcomes in the United States: Specific health outcomes

 Substandard housing quality can have detrimental impacts on the physical and mental health of residents.
 In the United States, high-quality housing has become difficult to afford and access.
 Because of the inaccessibility, many individuals and families settle to build homes in spaces with poor living conditions.
 As of 2017, 8.3 million homes were considered homes with "worst case needs."
 This number is describing the amount of rental households which are occupied by individuals with extremely low incomes, and living in severely inadequate conditions.
 Characteristics of inadequate housing include spaces with poor ventilation or leaks, peeling paint or cracked walls and ceilings, faulty smoke alarms, and deficiencies in heating, electricity and plumbing.

 Individuals and families living in spaces that exhibit these characteristics face a heightened risk of experiencing poor health.
 Residing in poorly ventilated homes can increase risks of respiratory illnesses.
 Additionally, poor ventilation can increase the likelihood residents will be exposed to mold, and other allergens, of which can have significant health impacts, increasing the risk of experiencing negative health effects.
 In addition to the physical health impacts experienced by residents in poorly maintained spaces, these individuals and families also suffer from stress and anxiety caused by their living conditions.

 Evaluating the quality of housing, and recognizing its inadequacies, is an essential aspect of ensuring the health and safety of people within their homes.
 Additionally, recognizing the correlation between poor housing quality and poor health helps to determine the location of investment initiatives by providing information on where funds are most needed.

 Climate change and housing

 Climate change has emerged as a significant factor influencing housing quality and public health.
 Research indicates that rising global temperatures, increased, flooding, and worsening air quality have disproportionately affected low-income housing communities.

 Extreme heat and energy inefficiency

 Poorly insulated housing contributes to heat stress, especially in urban areas where the urban heat island effect amplifies temperature extremes.
-A lack of air conditioning or proper ventilation has been linked to increased hospitalizations for heat-related illness.Programs aimed at retrofitting homes with insulation and energy-efficient cooling systems have shown positive health outcomes.
+A lack of air conditioning or proper ventilation has been linked to increased hospitalizations for heat-related illness.
+Programs aimed at retrofitting homes with insulation and energy-efficient cooling systems have shown positive health outcomes.

 Flooding and mold growth

 More frequent and severe storms have led to increased flooding, particularly in coastal and low-income neighborhoods.
 Flooded homes are prone to mold and damp conditions, which exacerbate respiratory diseases such as asthma.
+Flooding can also heighten existing problems with plumbing or HVAC systems, leading to persistent moisture inside the home.
+These damp environments support the growth of biological agents including dust mites, bacteria, and cockroaches, all of which are associated with allergic and respiratory symptoms.
+Poor ventilation further reduces indoor air quality by trapping humidity and allowing mold to develop.